mrath/mobile_robot_simulator/README.md

 A simple ROS simulator for mobile robots.
 Two nodes are included, that simulate a mobile base and a laser scanner.
 This is useful if some high-level simulation is needed.
 The package is inspired by the industrial_robot_simulator package in ROS Industrial.

-The package includes three nodes, as well as a library for each of the simulators to include in other projects.
+The package includes two nodes, as well as a library for each of the simulators to include in other projects.
 For most uses, the included launch file should be sufficient -- see description of parameters for each node below.

 ## mobile_robot_simulator_node
 Subscribes to incoming velocity commands, and updates odometry based on this.
 Also (optionally) publishes localization on tf.